hjoliver/cylc-doc/src/user-guide/writing-workflows/parameterized-tasks.rst

                run-model $(cylc cyclepoint --offset=$OFFSET $INITIAL_POINT)
            """

-The two workflows achieve the same result, and both can include special behaviour at the start, end, or anywhere in between.

 .. todo
    Create sub-figures if possible: for now hacked as separate figures with link and caption on final displayed figure.